ghermaico135/react-capstone-project/README.md

 # 📖Global-web-metrics<a name="about-project"></a>

-**Global-web-metrics** is a web application for a searching information countries on the globe.
-The application will allow users to search information about any country in the world.
+**Global-web-metrics** is a web application for a searching information of countries on the globe.
+The mobile designed application will allow users to search information about any country in the world.

 ## 🛠 Built With <a name="built-with"></a>